 Lifestyle and home remedies

-Over-the-counter medications — such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin, others) and naproxen (Aleve, others) — may help ease knee pain.
-Some people find relief by rubbing their knees with creams containing such ingredients as lidocaine, a numbing agent; or capsaicin — the substance that makes chili peppers hot.
+Over-the-counter medications — such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve, others) — may help ease knee pain.
+Some people find relief by rubbing their knees with creams containing a numbing agent, such as lidocaine or capsaicin, the substance that makes chili peppers hot.

 Self-care measures for an injured knee include: